 Even the best traders fail 30-40% of the time.
 Knowing and following all the strategies doesn’t mean you’ll never lose.

 However, crossovers find changes in momentum.
-These can be found on the 1 minute chart all the way up to the daily, monthly and weekly charts.
+These can be found on the 1-minute chart up to the daily, monthly, and weekly charts.

 Swing trading crossovers can be quite lucrative.
-The golden cross and death cross are the 2 most popular crossovers.
+The Golden Cross and Death Cross are the two most popular crossovers.
 They’re formed by the crossing of the 50 and 200 SMAs.

 The opposite is also true.
 The death cross is the 200 SMA crossing above the 50 SMA.
 That’s a very bearish signal.

-The 9 and 20 EMA crossovers are also another good bullish and bearish sign to heed.
-If the 9 is above the 20 then things are bullish.
-However, if the 20 crosses over the 9 than bearish things are in store.
+The 9 and 20 EMA crossovers are another good bullish and bearish sign.
+If the nine is above the 20, then things are bullish.
+However, bearish things are in store if the 20 crosses over the nine,.